neuropromotion/miRNA-prediction-in-single-cell-RNA-seq-data/pipeline_benchmarking/feature_selection/README.md

 ### Benchmarking Results

-The evaluation of the feature selection strategies demonstrated that **ElasticNet** provides the optimal trade-off between predictive performance, generalization, and feature sparsity.
+The evaluation of the feature selection strategies revealed a tight competition between the linear methods, while non-linear approaches and their pairwise combinations significantly underperformed, particularly in terms of the performance-to-sparsity trade-off.

-The results, compiled in `summary_by_config.csv`, reveal that ElasticNet consistently maintained high prediction accuracy while aggressively reducing the feature space to an average of **656 selected features** per target.
-Crucially, it outperformed pure non-linear and baseline models when transferring learned feature spaces to low-sample-size regimes.
+The final results, compiled in `summary_by_config.csv`, demonstrate that **ElasticNet** and **Lasso** deliver highly comparable predictive accuracy, but with a noticeable difference in the size of the selected feature space.

 #### Key Findings:

-* **The Winner (ElasticNet):** Achieved the best performance trade-off, specifically demonstrating superior median $R^2$ scores on the `K1+K2` validation sets (pseudo-single-cell level).
-This success is largely driven by its $L_2$ regularization component, which stabilizes feature selection in the presence of highly correlated transcriptomic networks.
+* **Lasso vs. ElasticNet Matrix:** * **Lasso** aggressively restricted the feature space to an average of **527.84 features** per target.
+On the pseudo-single-cell level (`K1+K2` subset), its median $R^2$ score was only **0.01 lower** than that of ElasticNet.
+  * While Lasso could arguably be considered a better immediate trade-off due to its higher sparsity, we strategically selected **ElasticNet** as the definitive winner.
+This decision is forward-looking: the additional feature capacity provided by ElasticNet (averaging **656 features**) serves as a crucial buffer that is hypothesized to enhance model robustness and stability when scaling the pipeline to the full dataset of 300+ targets.
+* **Failure of Non-Linear Approaches:** Pure non-linear methods (Shallow XGBoost, Mutual Information) and their pairwise unions with linear models failed to yield competitive results.
+They suffered from high computational overhead and poor generalization on the restricted single-cell data, proving that non-linear interaction modeling at this stage introduces more noise than signal.
-* **Model Stability:** Testing on the restricted `K1+K2` subset confirmed that ElasticNet successfully identifies robust biological signals rather than over-fitting to bulk data noise, fulfilling our core requirement for stability under restricted single-cell conditions.
+* **Robustness under Restricted Conditions:** Testing on the `K1+K2` (pseudo-single-cell) subset proved that both linear methods are highly resilient to low-sample-size regimes, ensuring that the selected features capture stable biological signals rather than dataset-specific artifacts.

 #### Performance Visualization

-The cross-target validation performance across different selection methods is illustrated below:
+The cross-target validation performance across the benchmarked configuration options is illustrated below:

 ##### 1. Bulk Validation Performance (`r2_by_target_bulk.png`)
 ![Bulk R2 Performance](r2_by_target_bulk.png)
-*This plot displays the distribution of $R^2$ scores across the benchmarked miRNAs evaluated on bulk data.*
+*This plot displays the distribution of $R^2$ scores across the benchmarked miRNAs evaluated on bulk training data.*

 ##### 2. Pseudo-Single-Cell Validation Performance (`r2_by_target_sc.png`)
 ![Single-Cell R2 Performance](r2_by_target_sc.png)
-*This plot highlights the stability and generalization of the feature selection methods on the restricted `K1+K2` single-cell level data.*
+*This plot highlights the stability and generalization of the selection methods on the restricted `K1+K2` single-cell level data, justifying the selection of ElasticNet for scaling.*